-Opening onto the leafy boulevard called Green Lane, is an exciting new restaurant called Harry’s Wine Bar and Bistro.
+Opening onto the leafy boulevard called Green Lane, is an exciting little restaurant called Harry’s on Green Lane.
 Filled with plant life and exotic travel memorabilia, it honours the intrepid plant hunters of Victorian times.
 Walls covered in tea stained, sepia botanicals, massive hanging baskets dripping with devils ivy, kentia palms and tree ferns, split cane lamp shades …. a slightly jungle atmosphere meets an elegant Raffles style bar.
 Large vintage pics of the plant hunters on expeditions to far and dangerous parts of the world tie in well with The Potting Shed garden centre outside, and the elegant but twiggy atmosphere of The Orangery next door.
 The restaurant is called Harry’s after the renowned English nurseryman and horticulturist, Sir Harry Veitch who dispatched daring plant hunters to foreign lands to find exotic treasures for his wealthy London clientele.

-Harry’s on Green Lane is next to the famous Dirty Janes Antique Markets and at the rear of the elegant corporate centre, The Acre.
+Harry’s on Green Lane is next to the famous Dirty Janes Antique Markets and nestled behind the elegant corporate centre, The Acre.
 It is open Sunday till Thursday from 10am to 5pm with lunch from 12 noon – 3pm … and on Friday and Saturday nights there’s a delicious dinner menu with ‘classic rustic’ share plates and a special offering of scrumptious bar snacks until 11pm.